artefactual/archivematica/src/dashboard/frontend/README.md

 ES6 provides support for classes with constructors, alongside existing prototype-based objects.
 It turns out to be quite easy to define Angular services and controllers as objects, and this makes some stuff quite a bit cleaner.
-For example, instance methods on controller objects can be easily referenced from templates, which obviates the need to assign functions to properties as older versions of the appraisal tab have.
+For example, instance methods on controller objects can be easily referenced from templates, which obviates the need to assign functions to properties.

 Here's a good guide that covers over how this works: http://angular-tips.com/blog/2015/06/using-angular-1-dot-x-with-es6-and-webpack/